Advancing Genomic Research to Prevent Congenital Heart Disease

 Bioinformatician

-First-class postgraduate degree or equivalent in Bioinformatics / Biotechnology / Computational Biology / Life Sciences.
+First-class postgraduate degree in Bioinformatics / Biotechnology / Computational Biology / Life Sciences.

-• 1–2 years experience in next-generation sequencing, preferably whole-exome sequencing data analysis.
+• 1–2 years in next-generation sequencing, preferably whole-exome sequencing data analysis.

 • Knowledge of bioinformatics tools and basic statistical analysis.